Los Angeles Rams vs. New York Giants NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

+- Los Angeles' games this season have gone over 47.5 points four of five times.

-- Los Angeles and its opponents have gone over the current 47.5-point total in four of five games (80%) this season.
+- New York's games have gone over 47.5 points in three of five chances this season.

 - The two teams combine to score 48.8 points per game, 1.3 more than the total in this contest.